dreamos82/GitMelodyMaker/README.md

 This project is just an experiment, made more for fun than with serious purposes.

-The idea behind it is try to see how it "sound" a melody created from git commits stats.
+The idea behind it is try to see how a melody created from git commits stats "sound".

 So far i'm using a very naive approeach, converting the stats to notes attributes using the mod operation (probably i will do something more elaborate in the future).